expressjs/session/README.md

 if the `secret` is not the same between this module and `cookie-parser`.

 **Warning** The default server-side session storage, `MemoryStore`, is _purposely_ not designed for a production environment.
-It will leak memory under most conditions, does not scale past a single process, and is meant for debugging and developing.
+It does not scale past a single process, and is meant for debugging and developing.

 For a list of stores, see [compatible session stores](#compatible-session-stores).